tolking/vuepress-theme-default-prefers-color-scheme/README.md

 ### prefersTheme (optional)

-- `'light' | 'dark'`: Use the given theme when the browser does not support prefers-color-scheme but supports CSS Variables
+Use the given theme when the browser does not support prefers-color-scheme but supports CSS Variables

+Allowed values:

+- `'light' | 'dark'`

 For example: